 Let’s take the example of France, which stands out from other European countries by the high proportion of electricity from nuclear sources.
 Several dozen power plants ensure total sovereignty over this strategic segment.
 These power plants and distribution networks are no exception in terms of exposure to cyber threats.
 In recent years, they have even become privileged targets because they offer a particularly critical impact.
-The french ANSSI administration publicly reported in 2018 and in 2019 about the detection of several unknown sleeping malicious softwares on this type of network.
-These elements could have been stored for subsequent use for diplomatic or financial pressure purposes: shutdown of one or more nuclear power plants following the execution of a malicious code in order to create a regional or national blackout, malfunctioning of PLCs and industrial systems leading to a total loss of control over reactors causing fears of explosion risks, etc.
+The French ANSSI administration publicly reported in 2018 and in 2019 about the detection of several unknown sleeping malicious software programs on this type of network.
+These elements could have been stored for subsequent use for diplomatic or financial pressure purposes.
+Examples include the shutdown of one or more nuclear power plants following the execution of a malicious code in order to create a regional or national blackout and the malfunctioning of PLCs and industrial systems leading to a total loss of control over reactors causing fear of explosion.

 The army is an essential part of a country’s influence in the world.
 As a strategic sector and at the heart of the economy, defensive resources built and deployed for the army have begun a real digital transformation: air, land, sea and air combat systems, telecommunications systems, UAVs, improved combat capabilities, real-time monitoring of military operations….
 Information system security is essential to ensure the confidentiality of a country’s current and future operations.
 A breach of the integrity of these systems can lead directly to the loss of many human, civilian or military lives.
 A leak of classified information can reveal a country’s strategy, engage the responsibility of many actors and damage diplomatic relations.

-eGambit has been designed to detect and address all types of threats, including those created specifically to target critical environments.
-Based on artificial intelligence, sandboxing, heuristic analysis, eGambit is orchestrated by SOC analysts with extensive expertise in the field.
+TEHTRIS XDR Platform has been designed to detect and address all types of threats, including those created specifically to target critical environments.
+Based on artificial intelligence, sandboxing, heuristic analysis, the TEHTRIS XDR Platform is orchestrated by SOC analysts with extensive expertise in the field.

 The constraints of safety systems in critical environments require a level of security that must not impact the structure under any circumstances.
-This is why eGambit is a key security tool because it is low-intrusive, reliable and responsive.
-It anticipates threats and stops risky behaviours before they have the slightest impact on normal operations.
-The detection grid ensures that all known and unknown threats will be prevented from passing through our cyber arsenal.
+This is why the TEHTRIS XDR Platform is a key security tool because it is low-intrusive, reliable and responsive.
+It anticipates threats and stops risky behaviors before they have the slightest impact on normal operations.
+The detection grid ensures that all known and unknown threats will be prevented from passing through our platform.